luffycodes/Tutorbot-Spock/readme.md

 ## CLASS Meet SPOCK: An Education Tutoring Chatbot based on Learning Science Principles (Accepted at EMNLP 2023)
-To read about more details, please refer to the arxiv paper: https://arxiv.org/abs/2305.13272 For more related informationn, find the CLASS slides [here](https://docs.google.com/presentation/d/1_chJlZOKrsYebXJ69-lt6dsiVZ7q_AOrfnYgqNSVRIE/edit?usp=sharing).
+To read about more details, please refer to the arxiv paper: https://arxiv.org/abs/2305.13272 <br>
+For more related informationn, find the CLASS slides [here](https://docs.google.com/presentation/d/1_chJlZOKrsYebXJ69-lt6dsiVZ7q_AOrfnYgqNSVRIE/edit?usp=sharing). <br>
-To read about the follow-up work, refer to [Pedagogical Alignment of Large Language Models](https://arxiv.org/abs/2402.05000)
+To read about the follow-up work, refer to [Pedagogical Alignment of Large Language Models](https://arxiv.org/abs/2402.05000) <br>

 ### Overview
 We aim to develop more effective educational tutoring chatbots (Spock) that help students deepen their understanding of academic subjects.